bsmith89/longev-mgen/doc/submission.md

 substitutions per site.
-(**B**, **C**) Functional comparisons were visualized by plotting the first two principal components of an ordination on annotation counts of either (**B**) eight COGs identified by Ormerod _et al._ as maximally discriminatory between hypothesized guilds, or (**C**) _de novo_ clusters based on sequence similarity of GH domain containing proteins.
+(**B**, **C**) Functional comparisons were visualized by plotting the first two principal components of an ordination on annotation counts of either (**B**) eight COGs identified by Ormerod as maximally discriminatory between hypothesized guilds, or (**C**) _de novo_ clusters based on sequence similarity of GH domain containing proteins.
-PCA was performed on the 30 MAGs reconstructed by Ormerod _et al._ and the percent of variation described by the first two components is included in the axis labels.
+PCA was performed on 30 previously reconstructed MAGs from family _Muribaculaceae_ [@Ormerod2016] and the percent of variation described by the first two components is included in the axis labels.
 All genomes were then projected onto that space.
 Novel MAGs (black triangles) are labeled, as are the previously described MAGs M1, M6, and the proposed H. arabinoxylanisolvens (Ha), and the finished genome of M.